 External debt can be a heavy burden for development when debt service represents the major share of public spending and exports revenue of a developing country.
 Such a burden can reduce fiscal space and make developing countries vulnerable to external shocks.
 In this respect, debt relief is a sine qua non condition not only for a successful development financing strategy, but also for macroeconomic stability as it determines the ability of a country to implement countercyclical policies in the context of a crisis.

 Nevertheless, a number of conditions are necessary for debt relief to be a real, long-term, development tool.
+How does a debt arrangement scheme work?
 This article highlights five necessary conditions to make debt relief an effective development tool: additional revenue, the issue of vulture funds, public debt management, conditionality and the model of development promoted.

 Additional revenue can be available for development, only if it is not confiscated by vulture funds in the first place.
 Such funds seek to bring an action against a poor country after having bought discounted debt bonds on secondary markets, in the hope of making this country pay the nominal amount of the debt.
 Vulture funds are free riders that refuse to respect a debt relief agreement, taking advantage of the absence of a multilateral arrangement to deal with country debts.
 This phenomenon underlines the necessity to adopt a sovereign debt restructuration mechanism that includes all creditors at the multilateral level.

 Public debt management